resibots/limbo/docs/guides/general_concepts.rst

 .. _mean-guide:

-Mean Functions in GP model
+Mean Functions in GP model (mean::)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We can change which ``Mean Function`` our ``GP`` uses, using the third template parameter of the GP class.
 Every mean function takes as template parameters the ``Params`` and optionally some more.